awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lex_chatbot/Readme.md

 ![AWS Video Analyzer](images/pic1.png)

-The Amazon Lex bot created in this AWS tutorial is able to handle multiple languages.
-For example, a user who speaks french can enter french text and get back a response in French.
+The Amazon Lex Chatbot created in this AWS tutorial is able to handle multiple languages.
+For example, a user who speaks French can enter French text and get back a response in French.

 ![AWS Video Analyzer](images/LanChatBot2.png)

-Likewise, a user can communicate with the Amazon Lex bot in Italian.
+Likewise, a user can communicate with the Amazon Lex chatbot in Italian.

 ![AWS Video Analyzer](images/LanChatBot3.png)